Bead Glossary A to J

 GIVRE

-Pronounced gee-vray refers to a crystal (colour) or transparent bead with a swirl of interior color similar to that found in a child’s marble.
+Pronounced gee-vray refers to a crystal (colour) or transparent bead with a swirl of interior colour similar to that found in a child’s marble.
 The beads are usually made using a glass encasing technique before they are pressed into moulds, and then polished.
 The term appears to have been first used by Swarovski and it comes from the French word meaning frosty.

 Above is an example of some unusual vintage frosted blue and yellow cut glass Givre Beads.